pxc/gitbook/text/54_Transfer_Protocols/0_Transfer_Protocols.markdown

 	0032git-upload-pack /project.git\\000host=myserver.com\\000

-The first four bytes contain the hex length of the line (including 4 byte line length and trailing newline if present).
+The first four bytes contain the hex length of the line (including four-byte line length and trailing newline if present).
 Following are the command and arguments.
 This is followed by a null byte and then the host information.
 The request is terminated by a null byte.